 (Please note, this means you should NOT submit a PDF!)

 Please work on your problem sets with a partner.
 It should be more fun and help you meet folks in the department you may not have otherwise gotten a chance to work with.
-To find a partner who is not in your lab, try the Piazza partner search or ask around on Slack.
+To find a partner who is not in your lab, try the Piazza partner search.
 Also, make sure to work with a different partner for each problem set.
 Only one member of each team should submit a solution.
 Please clearly indicate both team members in a comment at the top of your submission.
 Happy hacking :)

 Submit problem sets via the 505 Dropbox.
 If you absolutely must, you can submit up to 2 days late, but the policy is to subtract 10% per day.